swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 /// as well as contextual information based on the plugin's stated intent
 /// and requirements.
 public struct PluginContext {
-    /// Information about the package to which the plugin is being applied. public let package: Package
+    /// Information about the package to which the plugin is being applied,
+    /// and any other package reachable from it. public let package: Package

     /// The path of a writable directory into which the plugin or the build